phan/phan/internal/Phan-Config-Settings.md

 (Default: `false`)

+## unused_variable_detection_assume_override_exists

+Set to true in order to emit issues such as `PhanUnusedPublicMethodParameter` instead of `PhanUnusedPublicNoOverrideMethodParameter`
+(i.e. assume any non-final non-private method can have overrides).
+This is useful in situations when parsing only a subset of the available files.

+(Default: `false`)

 ## warn_about_redundant_use_namespaced_class

 Enable this to warn about harmless redundant use for classes and namespaces such as `use Foo\bar` in namespace Foo.